 When I (Lelia Glass) arrived at Georgia Tech from California, I was surprised that so few of my students — and so few Atlantans in general — seems to have a southern accent!
 We (Lelia and colleague Jon Forrest from the University of Georgia) started to wonder what aspects of an individual person’s experience would shape their speech: of course, basic demographic traits like age, gender, and race matter, but we started to suspect that a person’s ideological orientation would matter too: their attitude towards urban or rural life, and their political outlook during this polarized time.
-We seek to expand our ongoing (IRB-approved) project where we are collecting and analyzing audio recordings of college students (all native English speakers who grew up in Georgia) along with survey data about their demographic traits and political ideology.
-Our project will not only contribute to the field of socio-phonetics (the area of linguistics that studies the social drivers and effects on a person’s speech/accent), but also more broadly shed light on how and why young adults in Georgia speak as they do today, as well as the present and future of the “southern accent” so iconically associated with our region.
+To address these questions, our (IRB-approved) project collects and analyzing audio recordings of college students (all native English speakers who grew up in Georgia) along with survey data about their demographic traits and political ideology.
+Our project not only contributes to the field of socio-phonetics (the area of linguistics that studies the social drivers and effects on a person’s speech/accent), but also more broadly sheds light on how and why young adults in Georgia speak as they do today, as well as the present and future of the “southern accent” so iconically associated with our region.

 From each interviewee, we collect an audio-recorded open-ended interview (to be transcribed), an audio recording of them reading a short passage (containing all the vowels and consonants that interest us), and a survey about their demographics and political outlook.
 We aim for 60 interviews (so far, we’ve collected 25).